shihyanmelody/Deep-Learning-Image-Classifier-Command-Line-Application/README.md

 - Use a mapping of categories to real names: python predict.py input checkpoint --category_names cat_to_name.json
 - Use GPU for inference: python predict.py input checkpoint --gpu

-*this project is part of Udacity Data Scientist Degree and
+*this project is part of Udacity Data Scientist Degree